![]() |

-You can follow this link to download this and other free posters for your classroom
+You can follow this link to download this and other free posters for your classroom |

 Hello!

-To read: Begin by familiarizing yourself with the 9 elements of Digital Citizenship,
+To read: Begin by familiarizing yourself with the 9 elements of Digital Citizenship

-Many educators argue that 3S is not enough.
-Digital citizenship should be followed up or go hand in hand with
+Many educators argue that 3S (Safe, Savvy, and Social) is not enough.
+Digital citizenship should be followed up or go hand in hand with digital leadership: using technology to improve the lives, well-being, and circumstances of others.

 Watch this funny PSA: Actually, Do Something.